romulorvs/prop-pick/README.md

 //=> { name: 'John', job: 'Designer' }
 ```

 You can get the data as an **array** of values.
-Just set 'array' as the second parameter.
+Just set "array" as the second parameter.

 **Array Example:**
 ```js